humanwhocodes/humanwhocodes.com/src/pages/_posts/2009-04-04-xpath-in-javascript-part-3.md

   - JavaScript
   - XPath
 ---
 In my previous [two][1] [posts][2], I talked about the DOM Level 3 XPath JavaScript implementation available in Firefox, Safari, Chrome, and Opera.
-Internet Explorer as of version 8 still hasn&#8217;t implemented this feature set, but it does have some support for XPath.
-Unlike the other browsers, Internet Explorer&#8217;s XPath functionality is available on XML documents and can&#8217;t be used on the `document` object.
+Internet Explorer as of version 8 still hasn't implemented this feature set, but it does have some support for XPath.
+Unlike the other browsers, Internet Explorer's XPath functionality is available on XML documents and can't be used on the `document` object.

 ## Creating XML documents